PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

 As you can see, one value is missing in the table.
 This is due to the fact that for :math:`p = 16` processes no domain decomposition can be performed on the 1000m cell size file that fulfills our conditions.
 However, we only noticed this after we had started the measurements, which is why there is no measured value for :math:`p = 16 processes at 1000m cell size in the following tables.

+The initialization takes longer for all cell sizes as soon as more than 1 process is running.
+This makes sense, as the mpi-parallelized version not only reads the grid, but also communicates it to the individual subgrids.

 Table of the calculation time :math:`T_{comp}` for different numbers of processes: